Robocup-simplus/simplus_vrep/EASY_SETUP.md

-Follow the installation based on your OS:
+Follow the setup instruction based on your OS:
 - [macOS](#macOS)
 - [Windows](#Windows)